windmill-labs/windmilldocs/docs/intro.md

     flow
 - A powerful _web IDE_ to write scripts with autocompletion and syntax checking
-- A low-code builder and **workflow engine** to build and run complex flows by composing custom scripts and generic scripts shared on the [Hub](https://hub.windmill.dev).
+- A low-code builder and **workflow engine** to build and run complex flows by composing custom scripts and generic scripts shared on [Windmill Hub](https://hub.windmill.dev).
 Those flows can, among others, do:
   - **retries** with fixed and exponential backoff
   - **error handling**
   - **for loops** over list triggering one flow per item